Pace Center for Civic Engagement

 What compensation will a RISE fellow receive and when should I expect to receive it?

-RISE interns will receive $600 a week for a total of 8 weeks, $4,800 grant.
+RISE interns will receive a stipend of $700/week for in-person internships ($650 for fully remote).
 Princeton University will provide the full stipend amount with no contribution needed from our partner organizations.
-This stipend should be used to cover all travel, housing and food costs for the summer.
+This stipend is not intended as pay and should be used to offset travel, housing and food costs for the summer.

 RISE interns will also receive mentorship from staff and peers, books, materials, training, reflection and guided conversation.

-The $4,800 grant will be administered in full prior to your start date of June 13.
+The stipend will be administered in full prior to your start date of June 9.

 Will I be able to balance an internship or class along with a RISE Fellowship?